-3.1.1.
+3.1.
 Academic Integrity

 It is the mission of the University of Oklahoma to create an academic culture that fosters student integrity both in and out of the classroom.
-Students must be familiar with the Academic Integrity code, which will be upheld in SoM at all times.
+Students must be familiar with the Academic Integrity code, which will be always upheld in SoM.

-3.1.2.
+3.2.
 NWC Protocol